Legal Guidelines

 Income

-The loan applicant has to have a minimum monthly income of $ 2,000 (although, this criterion may differ across HFCs).
-The eligibility is also determined by the stability and continuity of your employment or business.
+The loan applicant must have a minimum monthly income of $2,000 (although this criterion may differ across HFCs).
+Eligibility is also determined by the stability and continuity of your employment or business.

 Payment Options

-The NRI also has to route his EMI (Equated Monthly Instalments) cheques through his NRE/NRO account.
-He cannot make payments from another source say, his savings account in India.
+The NRI must route his EMI (Equated Monthly Instalments) cheques through his NRE/NRO account.
+He cannot make payments from another source, such as his savings account in India.

 Number Of Dependants

 An NRI applicant is eligible to get a home loan ranging from a minimum of Rs.
 5 lakhs to a maximum of Rs.
-1 crore, based on the repayment capacity and the cost of the property, which although is variable by the priorities of the home loan provider.
-Also, Home Loan Tenure for NRI’s is different from Resident Indians.
-An applicant will be eligible for a maximum of 85% of the cost of the property or the cost of construction as applicable and 75% of the cost of land in case of purchase of land, based on the repayment capacity of the borrower.
-However, a NRI can enhance his loan eligibility by applying for home loans with a co –applicant who has a separate source of income.
-Also, the rate of interest for home loans to NRI’s is highest than those offered to resident Indians.
+1 crore, based on the repayment capacity and the cost of the property, although variable by the priorities of the home loan provider.
+Also, NRIs' home loan tenures differ from those of Resident Indians.
+An applicant will be eligible for a maximum of 85% of the cost of the property or the cost of construction as applicable and 75% of the cost of land in case of land purchase, based on the borrower's repayment capacity.
+However, an NRI can enhance his loan eligibility by applying for home loans with a co-applicant with a separate income source.
+Also, the interest rate for NRI's home loans is higher than those offered to Resident Indians.
 The difference is to the extent of 0.25%-0.50%.
 Some HFCs also have an internally earmarked negative criterion for NRI home loans.
-As such, the NRI’s who hail from locations that are marked as being negative in the books of HFCs.
-Find it difficult to get home loan.
+As such, the NRIs hail from locations marked as being negative in the books of HFCs.
+Find it difficult to get a home loan.

 RBI Directive Loans:

-The Reserve Bank Of India (RBI) has clarified that Non-Resident Indians (NRIs) and Persons of Indian Origin (PIO), purchasing immovable property in India should pay for the acquisition by funds received in India through normal banking channels by way of inward remittance from outside the country.
+The Reserve Bank of India (RBI) has clarified that Non-Resident Indians (NRIs) and Persons of Indian Origin (PIOs) purchasing immovable property in India should pay for the acquisition with funds received in India through normal banking channels by way of inward remittance from outside the country.

-The NRIs & Resident Indian can also acquire immovable property in India other than agricultural property, plantation or a farmhouse.
-It has issued certain directive for sanctioning home loans to Non-Resident Indians.
+The NRIs & Resident Indians can also acquire immovable property in India other than agricultural property, plantation, or a farmhouse.
+It has issued certain directives for sanctioning home loans to Non-Resident Indians.
 The guidelines provided are:

-• The home loan amount should not exceed 85% of the cost of the dwelling unit, as the remaining amount that is 15% needs to be provided an own contribution towards the cost of unit financed.
+- The home loan amount should not exceed 85% of the cost of the dwelling unit, as the remaining 15% needs to be provided as an individual contribution towards the cost of the unit financed.

-• The cost of dwelling unit which is own contribution financed less the loan amount, can be met from direct remittances from abroad through normal banking channels, the Non-resident (external) [NR (E) Account and/or Non-Resident (Ordinary) [NR (O)] account in India.
+- The cost of the dwelling unit, which is financed by own contribution less the loan amount, can be met from direct remittances from abroad through normal banking channels, the Non-resident (external) [NR (E) Account and/or Non-Resident (Ordinary) [NR (O)] account in India.

-• However, repayment of the loan, comprising of the principal and interest including all the charges are to be remitted to the HFC from abroad through normal banking channels, the Non-Resident (External) [NR (E) Account and/or Non-Resident (Ordinary) [NR (O)] account in India
+- However, repayment of the loan, comprising of the principal and interest, including all the charges to be remitted to the HFC from abroad through normal banking channels, the Non-Resident (External) [NR (E) Account and/or Non-Resident (Ordinary) [NR (O)] account in India

 Documentation Required For Loan:

-The documentation required to be submitted by the NRIs are different from the Resident Indians as they are required to submit additional documents, like a copy of the passport, a copy of the works contract, etc. And of course NRIs have to follow certain eligibility criteria to get Home Loans in India.
+The documentation required to be submitted by NRIs is different from that of Resident Indians, as they are required to submit additional documents, like a copy of their passport or a copy of their work contract.
+Of course, NRIs have to follow certain eligibility criteria to get Home Loans in India.

-Another vital document required while processing an NRI home loan is the power of attorney (POA).
-The POA is important because, since the borrower is not based in India; the HFC would need a ‘representative’ in lieu of the NRI to deal with and if needed.
-Although not obligatory, the POA is usually drawn on the NRI’s parents/wife/children.
+Another vital document required while processing an NRI home loan is a power of attorney (POA).
+The POA is important because, since the borrower is not an Indian Resident, the HFC would need a 'representative' in lieu of the NRI to deal with and if needed.
+Although not obligatory, the POA is usually drawn on the NRI's parents/wife/children.

 The documents needed for obtaining NRI home loans are:

-• The labour card/identity card (translated in English and countersigned by the consulate) if the person is employed in the Middle East Salary certificate (in English) specifying name, date of joining, designation and salary details
+- The labor card/identity card (translated in English and countersigned by the consulate) if the person is employed in the Middle East Salary certificate (in English) specifying name, date of joining, designation, and salary details

 Currency Convertor